-When it comes to web development or even drupal web development, it is not only the asthetics and usability of good web design and functionality that matters.
+When it comes to web development or even drupal web development, it is not only the aesthetics and usability of good web design and functionality that matters.
 Content is what really brings people to your site.
 Providing meaningful content in a consistent way is the key.

 To write or not to write – that is the question!
-How often do we need to publish the contents for our blogs?
+How often do we need to publish the content for our blogs?
 Why do we need a writing schedule?
 Is there a trick?

 There is no trick.
 However, a successful website or blog requires work and reliability.
 When a site has updates regularly published, it brings in traffic because:

 - Readers get motivated to check your website regularly

 - Followers are encouraged to subscribe to your blog’s RSS feed

 - Opportunities for inbound links to your site are created

 - The more people visit your site, the better your ranking in search engine results is, which in turn, brings more people to your site.

 So here are some tips on getting content into your blog: